yongikchoi/VIP_spr2020/README.md

-# VIP_lidar_spr2020
+# VIP LiDAR Data Analytics team
-This is a repository for VIP data analytics team for Spring of 2020
+This repo contains the work done over the Fall 2019 semester.
+See each folder for it's corresponding data.